EQ Bank vs Wealthsimple: Which one is right for you?

 Investing

 Wealthsimple offers a much more comprehensive range of investment products than EQ Bank.
 It starts with Wealthsimple’s self-directed investing, which provides commission-free US and Canadian stock and ETF trading.
-Fractional shares are available, while options trading is also provided for more experienced investors.
+Fractional shares are available, and options trading is also provided for more experienced investors.

 If you’d rather leave the job of choosing which stocks to invest in to someone else, Wealthsimple can provide you with professionally managed portfolios that are customized to suit your investment goals.
 Management fees range from 0.5% to 0.2% depending on your account level, and you can also invest through a range of registered accounts or a non-registered account.